AntoniGierlach/Discord-Bot-for-WoW-Community/README.md

 - `/yapping` - Show server message activity level
 - `/yapping_user [user]` - Check user's message count

+### Absence handling
+This feature enables the configuration of a designated channel for submitting attendance through a form, with support for various date validation methods.

+### Professions
+This feature allows you to sign-up as a crafter in a specific channel.

 ### Automation
 - MP4 file forwarding to specific channel
 - Telegram notifications from designated channel